labex-labs/labex-cheatsheets/docs/cheatsheets/en/cpp.md

   <BaseQuizOption value="D">There is no advantage</BaseQuizOption>

   <BaseQuizAnswer>
-    `vector` is a dynamic array that can grow or shrink at runtime, unlike regular arrays which have a fixed size determined at compile time.
+    <code>vector</code> is a dynamic array that can grow or shrink at runtime, unlike regular arrays which have a fixed size determined at compile time.
 This makes vectors more flexible for many use cases.
   </BaseQuizAnswer>
 </BaseQuiz>